In commercial collaboration with Thule

-Which bag do you take if you are going on winter adventure in Finnish Lapland and you need to take a lot of gear with you?
+Which bag do you take if you are going on a winter adventure in Finnish Lapland and you need to take a lot of gear with you?
 Or what do you do if you need to pack for summer holidays during which you are visiting Japan and the North of Sweden and you do not have time to come back home to repack?
 Or simply if you are going on a business trip to Scotland or Norway which you want to combine with packrafting and camping?
-I don’t know which bag you would use, but I used my Thule Chasm XL (provided by Thule) and here is a short review of my experiences with it so far.
+I don’t know which bag you would use, but I used my Thule Chasm XL (provided for free by Thule) and here is a short review of my experiences with it so far.
 At the end of this article, you can also find some details about the newer model which we have recently tested in Slovenia.

 The Chasm XL duffle bag from Thule is the biggest of their range of duffle bags (i.e., Extra Small, Small, Medium, Large and, finally, Extra Large).
-With the capacity of 130 liters (or 7935 cu in) it weighs 2,235 gram, which makes it just under 17.2 gram per liter which means that it is the most efficient travel bag I own.
+With the capacity of 130 liters (or 7935 cu in), it weighs 2,235 grams, which makes it just under 17.2 gram per liter which means that it is the most efficient travel bag I own.
 In comparison, my other large bag, the Rolling Thunder XL from The North Face, weighs more than twice as much, whereas it is marginally bigger.
 Of course, one of them is a duffle and the other one is a trolley, but when it comes to making a decision which bag I have to pack when I have a weight limit, the answer is obvious.

 Talking about the weight, what I measured on my scales and what is mentioned on the Thule website and on the package the bag came in are not the same.
 While I had it at just over 2.2 kg, Thule gave it 1.2, which is more than a kilogram lighter.
 Having compared the weight of other bags from this range, it seems that it is the weight of the medium size as all three duffels – Chasm M, Chasm L, and Chasm XL are given the same weight – 1.2 kg, whereas Chasm S is 1.1 kg.